rccordell/f20idh/schedule.md

 ## Schedule Notes

+All readings are available online, some through direct links and some in our [class Leganto list](https://northeastern.alma.exlibrisgroup.com/leganto/public/01NEU_INST/lists/10850708140001401?auth=SAML).
+If there's not a direct link in the schedule below, check Leganto to see if the reading is there.
+You will need to log in to Leganto using your NU credentials.

 ### On Readings:

 Each week there are readings listed under *Core* and *Penumbra*.
 The core readings are just that: central to the week's discussion and lab.
 Everyone should read these closely and prepare to discuss them.
 The penumbral readings include some of the many brilliant pertinent readings I could not require because time is, sadly, finite.
 If at all possible, I encourage you to choose one of the penumbral readings each week, based on your own interests, to read closely and be prepared to discuss in class.